 The panchayat began leasing out for prawn filtration every year by giving the 40% share of chemeen panam to the land holders in the bund and utilising 20 percent for maintenance of bund and retaining 40 percent due to the bund owner.

-[greteful to C.P.
-Hassan, Shanmughan Palakeel, Late C.P.
+[Grateful to C.P.
+Hassan, Shanmughan Palakeel, C.P.
 Sara Kutty & K.V.
-Abdul Kader for sharing their knowledge and experience in kaipad cultivation/kanddy kalakkal]
+Abdul Kader for sharing their knowledge and experience in kaipad cultivation/kanddy kalakkal)